Codecademy/docs/content/c-sharp/concepts/math-functions/terms/exp/exp.md

 ---
 Title: '.Exp()'
-Description: 'Returns the result of raising e with a specific number.'
+Description: 'Returns the result of raising e to the power of a specific number.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'